miseenplace/vdirsyncer-rs/live_tests/README.md

 providers main site as URL as `CALDAV_SERVER` and DNS discovery should resolve the real server and port automatically.

-DO NOT use the credentials for real/personal/work account for test; these is no guarantee that these tests won't delete your data!
+**DO NOT use the credentials for real/personal/work account for test; these tests will likely destroy your data!**